jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-048.md

 Conversely, it should be higher towards `G` and `E`, so that the water surface `1`, `3`, and the air `5`, `7` protrude there.

-#### 50. Why Does Water Rise at the 6 1/5 hour and Descend at the 6 1/5 hour?
+#### 50. Why does water rise at the 6 1/5 hour and descend at the 6 1/5 hour?

 The part of the Earth that is now in `F`, opposite point `B` where the sea is least high, will be in `G`, opposite point `C` where it is highest, after six hours, and after six more hours, it will be in `H`, opposite point `D`.